Church of St. Peter and St. Paul, Ukmergė

 The Church of St. Peter and St. Paul (Šv. apaštalų Petro ir Povilo bažnyčia) is a Catholic church in Ukmergė, Lithuania.
-The construction of the church was funded by donations of the parishioners and lasted for twenty years (1800–1820).
+The construction of the church was funded by donations of the parishioners and lasted for twenty years (1800–1820) on the site of an earlier parish church.
+The church was rebuilt in the years 1894–1896 and 1931–1939 by Wacław Michniewicz.
+It is a three-aisled, towerless structure built of fieldstone.